 So hopefully you can see the difference between those cohesive devices and the paragraphing and logic and organization needed for coherence.

-My 28-Day General Training Writing Course is designed to help you develop your ability to write in both formal, informal and semi-formal styles.
+My 28-Day Writing Course in the Members Academy is designed to help you develop your ability to write in both formal, informal and semi-formal styles.